dharmatech/Symbolism/README.md

 [GiNaC](http://www.ginac.de/) and [SymbolicC++](http://issc.uj.ac.za/symbolic/symbolic.html) are of course very inspirational.

-The projects "PSE 5E ..." are examples and problems from the textbook "Physics for Scientists and Engineers, 5th Edition" by Serway and Jewett.
+The examples and problems from the textbook "Physics for Scientists and Engineers, 5th Edition" by Serway and Jewett.

 [Here's a walk-through of solving a physics problem](https://gist.github.com/dharmatech/d6d499f14c808b159689).

 A slightly more complex [walk-through](https://gist.github.com/dharmatech/a5e74ef03d98b3ff1c45).

+[Walk-through](https://gist.github.com/dharmatech/a14d1a29a7d4c0728d37) of solving a laws of motion problem.

 In action: